Azpect3120/MediaStorageServer/README.md

 ## Introduction

 This project provides a basic template for building a Go media storage server.
 It includes CRUD functionality for both folders and images.
 The images are stored within a folder which creates a more structured storage system.
 URLs are generated for use in displaying the media stored.
+The `/images` endpoints can be used to store both image and video media.

 ## Features